 I offer two levels of critique:

-In an in-depth developmental critique, I will provide line-by-line feedback on your manuscript by way of track changes.
+In a micro-level (developmental) critique, I will provide feedback on your manuscript by way of track changes.
 I will also include a one-to-five-page editorial letter that addresses the craft elements of voice, structure, word choice, narrative arc, scope and story angle, dialogue, theme, pacing, setting.
 When feasible, I will also offer potential mentor texts or comparable titles.
 Contact me with questions

 *30-minute Skype or telephone call included with every critique!